panxinming/5221-Final-Project/output/README.md

 ### Output folder

-The output directory contains analysis output, processed datasets, logs, or other processed things.
+The output directory contains analysis output, the report and so on.